Build time properties

 In order to give a value to the quarkus.application.name property you can pass it using the command line with the --build-property flag:

-kamel run --build-property=quarkus.application.name=my-super-application build-property-route.groovy
+kamel run --build-property=quarkus.application.name=my-super-application build-property-route.yaml

 You can provide more than one single build-property at once by just adding the flag repeatedly (ie, --build-property=prop1=val1 --build-property=prop2=val2 …)